• Skip to primary navigation

 2. Extreme Winter Weather

-Due to the deep freeze in late December and early January, heating was used more frequently and extensively in addition to increased electricity demand.
+Due to the deep freeze in late December 2022 and early January 2023, heating was used more frequently and extensively in addition to increased electricity demand.
 During cold snaps, the average home uses 40% more natural gas and 8% more electricity for every 10°C drops below zero.
+A cold snap in early January 2024 also marked increases in natural gas and electricity usage.

-Additionally, a colder and longer-than-expected winter in Eastern Canada and in the United States also resulted in above-average demand for natural gas, further increasing Alberta’s exports of natural gas.
+Additionally, a colder and longer-than-expected winter in Eastern Canada and the United States in 2022 also resulted in above-average demand for natural gas, further increasing Alberta’s exports of natural gas.

-While improved storage levels of natural gas storage can help with natural gas futures, they weren’t enough to put a ceiling on recent rises in natural gas pricing, according to a CBC news article.
+While improved storage levels of natural gas storage can help with natural gas futures, they aren’t enough to put a ceiling on natural gas price surges, according to a CBC news article.

 If for whatever reason wire service providers are unable to read your natural gas meters, they will estimate your consumption based on your historical usage in previous months.
 However, many consumers, especially those who consume large amounts of natural gas, have noted that their natural gas estimates are incorrect.